ibm-cloud-docs/cephaas/about_api.md

 These {{site.data.keyword.cephaas_full_notm}} APIs use {{site.data.keyword.iamlong}} for authorize and authenticate requests.

-As {{site.data.keyword.iamshort}} tokens are relatively easy to work with, `curl` is a good choice for basic testing and interaction with your storage.
+As the {{site.data.keyword.iamshort}} tokens are relatively easy to work with, `curl` is a good choice for basic testing and interaction with your storage.
 More information can be found in [the `curl` reference](/docs/cephaas?topic=cephaas-curl).

 The following sections describe the complete set of operations of the {{site.data.keyword.cephaas_full_notm}} API.
 For more information, see [the API reference page for block storage](/docs/cephaas?topic=cephaas-block-storage-api) or [object storage](/docs/cephaas?topic=cephaas-object-storage-api).